tari-project/rfcs/src/RFC/MinoTari/TIP-RFC-MT-0004_MinoTari_PoW_Difficulty_changes.md

 ## Proposed Change 2

-Tari currently uses a block window of 90 for the LWMA.
-While this provides stability to the mining power, it takes a few blocks to respond to hash rate changes.
-If exchanges jump on and off, this can lead to large hash rate differences that come with large changes in the solvetime.
-Having the LWMA respond quicker to these will be helpful.
-This should be changed to a 45-block window, given the large target time per block that we have.
+Tari currently uses a block window of 90 blocks for the LWMA.
+This gives a stable difficulty, but it takes several blocks to respond to a change in hash rate.
+When large miners switch on and off, the resulting hash rate swings produce correspondingly large swings in solve time, so a faster response is desirable.
+Given Tari's long target block time, the window should be reduced to 45 blocks.

 ## Consequences 2

 ### Positive

--   Faster response on blocks with an increase or decrease in hash power
+-   Responds faster to an increase or decrease in hash power.

 ### Negative

--   Can cause some oscillation in the difficulty
+-   Can cause more oscillation in the difficulty.

 ## References